ltspicer/Thyristor-Triac-Tester/README.md

 Everything works so far.
 The biggest problem is increasing the distance of the IC test socket.
 This should be higher than the display.
 Unfortunately, the short legs do not grip firmly enough in a pin header.

+The intermediate plate is only to bring the IC test socket to a level higher than the display.
+Without the housing, the IC test socket can be soldered directly onto the PCB.

 The circuits and PCB layouts have been created with Target3001.